alosdiallo/DNA_Rchitect/README.md

 Files must have standard headers.

 ### Tutorial
 There is an interactive tutorial accessible through the help button on the app.
+Access a [PDF version](https://github.com/alosdiallo/HiC_Network_Viz_tool/blob/master/Tutorial.pdf) of the tutorial here.

 ### References
 This application utilizes the following packages and libraries:<br>